abonello/project-1/README.md

 Set all buttons in soundcloud to value %2364746c (a sort of green).
 This color code is one of the standard soundcloud colors.

 #### Typography

+Fonts used are from [google fonts](https://fonts.google.com/).
+The main font is **Roboto** with a fall-back to sans-serif.
+The other font used is **Lobster** with a fall-back to Cursive.
+This was chosen as it contrasts well with roboto and sans-serif.
+This is used in two places, the logo and the main header of the page.

 ## WIREFRAMES